alevinru/CWClient/README.md

 This api doesn't authorize client requests so isn't intended to be publicly accessible.

-The api server may be hosted privately and, serving as a backend, respond internally to another authorized api.
+The api server may be hosted privately to serve as a backend responding internally to another authorized api.

 ## Install